chennuriprateek/Quanta_Video_Restoration-QUIVER-/README.md

 ## Post-Processing
 - After generating outputs, post-processing is done using MATLAB’s `localtonemap` function.
-- The same post-processing is applied to all baseline models.
+- The same post-processing is applied to all models including the baselines.

 ## Contact
 For any questions or clarifications, feel free to reach out.